sharivan/XSharp/README.md

 - Fix background position in some levels.
 - Fix triggers and camera lock in some levels.
 - Fix camera transitions.
+- Fix the collision with some parts of the levels, for example in the top igloo (containing the heart tank) of Penguin's stage.

 Future additions:

+- Further polishing of physics.
 - Level editor.
 - Pause menu.
 - Weapons.